-2017 Volkswagen Jetta Sedan Prices: MSRP vs Dealer Invoice vs True Dealer Cost
+2022 Volkswagen Jetta Sedan Prices: MSRP vs Dealer Invoice vs True Dealer Cost w/Holdback

-To avoid overpaying on a new Volkswagen Jetta Sedan, shop prices online first.
+To find the best possible price on a new Volkswagen Jetta Sedan, shop prices online first.
 Get up front pricing before you walk into a dealership.
 We recommend the following free services;

 Formula for Calculating Dealer Cost:

 - Example: Base Volkswagen Jetta Sedan invoice price + the dealer Invoice price of options + destination - Holdback = Total Dealer Cost.

 - What is Holdback?
 A hidden amount that manufacturers give back to a dealer.
 It is a percentage of the MSRP or the Invoice price.

 Total Dealer Cost - Rebate and Incentive + Taxes / Licensing Fees = True Dealer Cost.
 (You can get rebates and incentives here.)

 The Volkswagen Jetta is one of the most iconic sedans still being made today.
 It is classified as a compact car, but many people applaud it for its spacious cabin.
 The 2022 Jetta sees some exciting changes.
 Now is an excellent time for potential buyers to learn more about this sedan.